ManCooking Franchise 792x792

 Aim to grow

-Once you’ve successfully run a single franchise you should look to expand.
+Once you’ve successfully run a single franchise, you should look to expand.
 Running multiple franchises or locations can be extremely lucrative.
 It’s also efficient as you can scale your business.
 You have a few options:

 • You can diversify your operation and open another franchise.

 Both options have advantages and disadvantages but require a few considerations.
 Running multiple units or franchises involves hiring talent you can trust and delegating tasks as you will need to focus on more general management.
 Expansion can also make your business more secure as you won’t have all your eggs in one basket.
-If you’re looking to open additional franchise concepts, check your contract to ensure you aren’t breaching the agreement.
-Many franchisors have strict rules about their franchisees opening competing concepts.

 Meet with a banker